MyselfAviroop/Basic-todo-list/README.md

-# Basic-todo-list created using htyml css and js which is responsive
+# Basic-todo-list created using html css and js which is responsive